hollowdll/hakjdb/docs/kvdb-cli.md

 ```bash
 $ kvdb-cli delete [key] -d db-name
 ```
 [key] is the name of the key to delete.

 Option -d specifies the name of the database.
+If not specified, then the default database is used.

 For example:
 ```bash